piotr-oles/redux-detector/README.md

 # redux-detector
-Redux extension that allows to dispatch next actions after detected state change.
+Redux extension allows to detect state changes and then dispatch actions using pure functions.

 ## WARNING: UNDER DEVELOPMENT ##